Anna Bout: College career

 In 2019, Bout began attending the University of Pittsburgh, where she played for the women's soccer team.
 She made her collegiate debut on August 23, 2019, against the Loyola Marymount Lions.
 On September 13, 2020, she scored her first collegiate goal in a 7–1 victory over the Appalachian State Mountaineers.
 In October 2023, she was named the school's Achiever of the Week, after scoring the winning goal to help the team earn their first ever victory over the Duke Blue Devils.
 Over her five seasons with Pittsburgh, she was named to the ACC Academic Honor Roll three times (2019–20, 2020–21, and 2022–23) and the All-ACC Academic Team twice (2022 and 2023).

 Club career

-In August 2024, Bout signed with Danish club Odense Boldklub Q in the first tier Kvindeligaen on a one-year contrat.
+In August 2024, Bout signed with Danish club Odense Boldklub Q in the first tier Kvindeligaen on a one-year contract.
 After the season, where she scored two goals and added seven assists in 26 appearances in all competitions, she departed the club.

 In August 2025, she signed with Northern Super League club Vancouver Rise FC.
 She also played with the Vancouver Rise FC Academy in the 2025–26 CONCACAF W Champions Cup, scoring against Gotham FC in their group stage match.